Does your church need a social media program? The answer is a resounding “Yes!” Or, more specifically, “Yes, as long as you get it right.”

 Why does it matter to churches?
 It matters because you have a message to send and social media is one of the fastest and least expensive ways to send it.
 It matters because no matter your church’s size, location or denomination, your church has a brand.
 More than 70% of brands today are represented on Facebook, and increasingly, organizations use a variety of social media channels to communicate with their followers.

-We’re going to examine some of the key reasons for developing a church social media program and why a good social media strategy is more than just asking one of the tech-savvy teens in your Youth program to create a Facebook page for your church.
+We’re going to look at some of the key reasons for developing a church social media program and why a good social media strategy is more than just asking one of the tech-savvy teens in your Youth program to create a Facebook page for your church.

 Church Social Media – Who Needs It?
 You Do!

 Churches need social media because, more and more, it’s the way people communicate.
 At the end of 2013, nearly 75% of adults who are online use at least one social networking site.
-Facebook is the most widely used network, but Twitter is currently the fastest growing.
-More women used social media than men, but men use Twitter at a much higher rate than women, particularly young men.
+Facebook is the most widely used network, but Twitter is now the fastest-growing.
+More women used social media than men, but men use Twitter at a higher rate than women, particularly young men.
 What church doesn’t need to improve its ability to communicate with young (Age 19-29) men?

 Clearly, a case exists for churches to use social media as part of its communication strategy.
 But before creating a new page or sending that first tweet, be sure to do your homework and plan the best strategy for your congregation.
 The following church social media tips will help you make a successful start in social media.